-Each school has a published admission number (PAN) for entry to Year 7.
+Each school has a published admission number (PAN)1 for entry to Year 7.
 The school will admit this number if there are enough applications.
 Where fewer applications than the published admission number are received, places will be offered to all those who have applied.

-The PAN for The Toynbee School for 2025-2026 is 210 including 2 places for children with an EHCP admitted to the specialist SEN provision.
+The PAN for The Toynbee School for 2026-2027 is 210.
+A further 19 places are available across the whole school for children with an Education, Health and Care Plan admitted to the resourced provision for children with a visual impairment (VI).